MarkNoble-1/portfolio/README.md

 I used pruning techniques to refine the decision tree, allowing for a more rubust model.

-The below decision tree was highly complex and performed with 99% accuracy and a 99% F1 score on the training data, but poorly performed on the testing data set as it was overfitting:
+The first decision tree was highly complex and performed with 99% accuracy and a 99% F1 score on the training data, but poorly performed on the testing data set as it was overfitting:

 <img src="assets/INN_prepruned_tree.png" alt="Prepruned Decision Tree">

-The below decision tree was pruned and had approximately equal performance on training and testing data:
+The pruned tree was more computationally effecient and had approximately equal performance on training and testing data:

 <img src="assets/INN_Decision_Tree.png" alt="Pruned Decision Tree">

+**Project Result:**

+I developed a decision tree model with a high F1 score of 0.81, allowing the hotel to take action on 78% of at-risk cancellations (recall) while ensuring 84% of flagged cancellations were truly at risk (precision)

 **Unique Skills & Tools Covered:**